webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Pierce.md

 - Ability/Cost/1
 - Ability/Tier/Low
 - Ability/Pool/Speed
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Pierce
+>1  Speed

 This is a well-aimed, penetrating ranged attack.
 You make an attack and inflict 1 additional point of damage if your weapon has a sharp point.
 Action.